jochenalt/Ondine/docs/Electronics.md

 The motor driver L6234 has three PWM inputs, which need to be fed with svpm(t), svpwm (t + 120°), and svpwm(t + 240°).

+## Initial calibration

-The initial position of the rotor has to be considered, in order to drive the magnetic field 90° ahead of the rotor's positon.
+The initial position of the rotor has to be considered in order to drive the magnetic field 90° ahead of the rotor's positon.
 For this purpose, I use an optical encoder with a startup procedure identifying the initial angle of the rotor (later on, it came to my mind that an absolute magnetic encoder could do this without the startup procedure.
 But it was too late).

 <img height="200" src="https://raw.githubusercontent.com/jochenalt/Ondine/master/docs/images/electronics/BLDC motor initialization.png"/>
 <img height="200" src="https://raw.githubusercontent.com/jochenalt/Ondine/master/docs/images/electronics/startup.gif"/>